JonasRiber/MSc_CH/README.md

 This repository contains most of the code used for the CH variant calling and analysis.

-#### disclaimer
+#### Disclaimer
-Since the data contains potentially sensitive personalized information, it is not made available here.
+Since the data contains potentially sensitive personalized information, it is not available here.
 Additionally, not all the scripts are made available since they might contain internal patient IDs or similar.